Start Tekla Structures

 Tekla Structures writes information in log files when the model is saved, numbered or checked for clashes, for example.

 to check the collected data.
-Your privacy is always a priority - the information we collect cannot be used to identify you, and your data is combined with other people's data to make statistical analysis.
+Your privacy is always a priority - the information we collect is anonymous and it cannot be used to identify you, and your data is combined with other people's data to make statistical analysis.

-- On the Tekla Structures menu, click Settings and scroll down to the Automatic User Feedback area.
+- On the Tekla Structures menu, click Settings and scroll down to the Usage statistics area.

-- To check the data that has been collected, click the review the collected data link.
+- To check the data that has been collected, click the review the data link.

 Tekla Structures displays the UserFeedbackLog.txt file.

-- To send feedback or questions about the program, send e-mail to the address email@example.com.
+- To send feedback or questions about the data collecting, send e-mail to the address firstname.lastname@example.org.